 Wilmington College develops professional educators who demonstrate a thorough knowledge of the subjects they will teach as well as an understanding of the teaching and learning process, the needs of exceptional learners, as well as public policy and educational advocacy.
 Teacher education candidates in particular are expected to possess and convey high expectations to all students they teach.
 Teacher education candidates will gain the ability to teach diverse student populations and develop an understanding of the particular culture and community in which they teach.
 They will become professional educators equipped to create positive learning environments that encourage active student engagement and self-motivation.
 They will become reflective practitioners who are able to collaborate with a variety of stakeholders in establishing P-12 learning communities.

-Candidates receiving the EARLY CHILDHOOD INTERVENTION SPECIALIST LICENSE are approved to teach Pre-Kindergarten through Grade 3 Special Education.
+Candidates receiving the PRIMARY EDUCATION INTERVENTION SPECIALIST LICENSE are approved to teach Pre-Kindergarten through Grade 3 Special Education.

 Candidates for licensure must successfully complete all of the degree requirements; including student teaching, plus the academic and experience requirements prescribed the State Board of Education and the laws of Ohio.
 Candidates must achieve the required score(s) on all designated Pearson professional test(s) required by Ohio.